 Easy when you take it one step at a time.
 Here's a little more detailed information.

-The pattern itself is very simple – it is a basic gable house with a gently curved roofline.
-As I mentioned earlier, I will have a pdf available in a week or two of the pattern including window placement, roof pattern and the chimney pattern.
-I generally make my patterns so they fit on an 8.5 x 11 piece of paper and cardboard.
-It makes a nice small house.
+The pattern itself is very simple - it is a basic gable house with a gently curved roofline.
+I generally make my patterns so they fit on an 8.5 x 11 piece of paper and cardboard which makes a nice small house.
 You can make it whatever size you want depending on your sources of paper and cardboard.

 To make the wood trim, I generally paint cardboard with a yellow ochre paint, followed by burnt sienna, and then burnt umber.
 I love these colors to simulate wood grain.
 I cut out strips for the window trim, the doors, the trim about the edges of the house and for the wooden shakes on the roof.
 After researching Irish cottages a little more, I think the roof should have been a thatched roof, but that wasn't in my mind when I started this house.
 One of my online buddies, Jennifer, made a thatched roof from embroidery floss which is really cool on her Irish cottage.